MolonCrest/IPOS/IPOS/README.md

 - Transaction log report

 These reports print directly in the console so they are easy to test during the walkthrough.

-## Notes

-The code is meant to be readable and explainable.
-The main storage is done with dictionaries, so product IDs, vendor IDs, and purchase order numbers can be used as keys.
-I also left a couple commented-out testing sections in the files.
-Those sections do not run, but they show a couple checks I used while making sure the JSON loading and transaction log were working.